SURFscz/SRAM-deploy/README.md

   applications, databases, storage solutions, compute facilities, etc.);

-It is meant to be used in combination with a (SAML/OIDC) identity federation and proxy such as [EduTEAMS](https://eduteams.org/), but can be used stand-alone in combination a a single OIDC OP.
+It is meant to be used in combination with a (SAML/OIDC) identity federation and proxy such as [EduTEAMS](https://eduteams.org/), but can be used stand-alone in combination with a single OIDC OP.

-More information can be obtained from <https://wiki.surfnet.nl/display/SCZ>.
+More information can be obtained from <https://wiki.surfnet.nl/display/sram>.

 ## Technical

-The SCZ is comprised of a number of open source components:
+The SRAM is comprised of a number of open source components:

 ### SBS
 SBS is the actual Membership Management UI.
 See <https://github.com/SURFscz/SBS>.